greatyang/h-flat/README_ARCH.md

 Storage systems that operate in a flat namespace (key-value, object storage), in contrast, use only a single component.
 This changes lookup performance characteristics fundamentally: Lookup is no longer cache dependant (except for direct hits) and it is no longer file set dependant (doesn't matter how many other files there are or where a file is located in the directory tree).
 Both of these characteristics gain importance as a file system grows: While for small systems caching can mask the effect of component based lookup almost completely, metadata performance can become the defining performance characteristic in big file systems.

 The interface offered by flat-namespace storage systems is usually a get-put type of interface that is much less feature rich than the POSIX file system interface.
-The H-Flat file system attempts to provide full POSIX functionality while retaining the performance and scalability characteristics of a key-value storage system.
+The h-flat file system attempts to provide full POSIX functionality while retaining the performance and scalability characteristics of a key-value storage system.
 However, some file system functionality is inherrently hierachical and can't be directly mapped to a flat namespace.
 The following section will discuss these cases.

 ## Hierachical Functionality in a Flat Namespace